tarunsinghjodha325/CodeGraphContext/README.md

 -   **Relationship Analysis:** Query for callers, callees, class hierarchies, and more.
 -   **Live Updates:** Watches local files for changes and automatically updates the graph.
 -   **Interactive Setup:** A user-friendly command-line wizard for easy setup.

+## Used By

+CodeGraphContext is already being explored by developers and projects for:

+- **Static code analysis in AI assistants**
+- **Graph-based visualization of Python projects**
+- **Dead code and complexity detection**

+If you’re using CodeGraphContext in your project, feel free to open a PR and add it here! 🚀

 ## Dependencies